Jac678/Vol3DGS/README.md

 }
 ```
 ## Acknowledgements
 We thank [George Kopanas](https://grgkopanas.github.io/) for releading the 3DGS slang implementation, and [Sai Praveen Bangaru](https://people.csail.mit.edu/sbangaru/) for helping with questions regarding slangtorch.
 Also thanks to [Alex Mai](https://half-potato.gitlab.io/) for providing metric for the EVER paper on Tanks and Temples, and DeepBlending datasets.
+We also thank the [R2-Gaussian](https://github.com/chinmay0301ucsd/r2_gaussian) authors for providing an excellent codebase, making it easy to integrate our rasterizer into theirs.